pitosalas/wp-convert/docs/posts/2007-01-05-[GEEKY]-Eclipse-3.2.1,-CVS-and-SourceForge.net-on-Mac-OS-X.md

 date: 2007-01-05
 ---

+**Link: [[GEEKY] Eclipse 3.2.1, CVS and SourceForge.net on Mac OS X](None):** ""

+>
-If you need this tip, it will save you a lot of time.
-99% likely though, you don't need it and it will read as complete gibberish.
-But I feel compelled to share it because it's totally obscure and I just spent 2 hours trying to figure it out.
+> If you need this tip, it will save you a lot of time.
+99% likely though, you
+> don't need it and it will read as complete gibberish.
+But I feel compelled
+> to share it because it's totally obscure and I just spent 2 hours trying to
+> figure it out.
 >
 > Problem:
 >